kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 kubectl describe provisioningrequest PROVISIONING_REQUEST_NAME
 ```

-If you ProvisioningRequest fails to provision nodes, the error output may look similar to this:
+If your ProvisioningRequest fails to provision nodes, the error output may look similar to this:
 ```bash
 [...]
 Status: